 It's possible that those providers mean unlimited data as you can still use data at slower speed even if the speed restriction is applied.
 If that's the case, all our Pocket WiFi is also unlimited data!

-For those who use WiMAX portable wifi router, it's possible that they have true unlimited data plan as of 2017 as far as we know, although their data cap got less and strict for consumers so possibly for businesses too in the near future.
-It's important to point out that WiMAX has less coverage area compare to Pocket WiFi using Softbank or Docomo network.
+For those who use WiMAX portable wifi router, it's possible that they have true unlimited data plan.
+However, it's important to point out that WiMAX has less coverage area compare to Pocket WiFi using Softbank or Docomo network.
 People say WiMAX does not work well in buildings, undergrounds and rural parts of Japan, although it's improving over the year.

 eConnect Japan offers variety of Pocket WiFi plans and some of them are advertised as unlimited data (e.g. 3G model) but we carefully insert fair usage policy information on all the pages so that people understand the conditions before renting one.